emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/context_oracle_tool_builder.rst

-ContextOracleToolkit
+ContextOracleToolkitBuilder
 ========================

-``ContextOracleToolkit`` is a class that provides a powerful tool combining ``SymbolSearch`` and ``SymbolSimilarity`` to create rich and relevant contexts given a query.
+``ContextOracleToolkitBuilder`` is a class that provides a powerful tool combining ``SymbolSearch`` and ``SymbolSimilarity`` to create rich and relevant contexts given a query.
 This functionality can be useful in applications such as documentation or codebase exploration where context